Spiranthes tuberosa Raf.

 © DETenaglia

-Inflorescence - Single spike to 9cm long, with some 25 flowers in a single spiral, flowers appearing secund on the axis.
+Inflorescence - Single spike to ca. 9 cm long, with flowers arranged in a single spiral.

 © DETenaglia